Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Handling-change-EF-migrations/DEMO.md

 1. Used Entity Framework migrations to update GeekQuiz database to reflect the changes in the object model
 1. Deployed a change (bug) to Microsoft Azure using Git
-1. Rollback to the last working deployment using the Azure Management portal
+1. Rollback to the last working deployment using the Azure Preview Portal

 ---